yellow-digital/three-webc/README.md

 # three-webc

-> A set of webcomponents for easy creation of 3D graphics in your browser.
+> A set of webcomponents for ease creation of 3D graphics in your browser.

-This library shaves off some boiler code for setting up a scene and maintains a straighforward integration with threejs.
+This library shaves off some boiler code for setting up a scene and maintains a straighforward integration with **threejs**.

 ## Features

-:eyeglasses: **Less code**: handle the 3D boilerplate required to get running just by dropping in `<t-renderer>`.
+:eyeglasses: **Less code**: handle the boilerplate required to get running just by dropping in `<t-renderer>`.

 :heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
 As it can be used from HTML, it is accessible to everyone: web